Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Abstract

 \section{Abstract}

 Recent papers have shown that the Frank-Wolfe algorithm (\fw) with open-loop step-sizes exhibits rates of convergence faster than the iconic $\cO(t^{-1})$ rate.
-In particular, when the minimizer of a strongly convex function over a polytope lies in the relative interior of a feasible region face, the \fw{} with open-loop step-sizes $\eta_t = \frac{\ell}{t+\ell}$ for $\ell \in \N_{\geq 2}$ has accelerated convergence $\cO(t^{-2})$ in contrast to the rate $\Omega(t^{-1-\epsilon})$ attainable with more complex line-search or short-step step-sizes.
+In particular, when the minimizer of a strongly convex function over a polytope lies on the boundary of the polytope, the \fw{} algorithm with open-loop step-sizes $\eta_t = \frac{\ell}{t+\ell}$ for $\ell \in \N_{\geq 2}$ has accelerated convergence $\cO(t^{-2})$ in contrast to the rate $\Omega(t^{-1-\epsilon})$ attainable with more complex line-search or short-step step-sizes.
 Given the relevance of this scenario in data science problems, research has grown to explore the settings enabling acceleration in open-loop \fw{}.
 However, despite \fw{}'s well-known affine invariance, existing acceleration results for open-loop \fw{} are affine-dependent.
-This paper remedies this gap in the literature by merging two recent research trajectories: affine invariance \citep{pena2021affine} and open-loop step-sizes \citep{wirth2023acceleration}.
+This paper remedies this gap in the literature, by merging two recent research trajectories: affine invariance~\cite{pena2023affine} and open-loop step-sizes~\cite{wirth2023acceleration}.
 In particular, we extend all known non-affine-invariant convergence rates for \fw{} with open-loop step-sizes to affine-invariant results.